CenterForSpatialResearch/conflict_urbanism_sp2022/_posts/2022-05-04-miakirthi.md

 ### Conclusion

 <p><span>Public space is foundational to our democracy, communities, and civil liberties.
 Yet, our streets, parks, and sidewalks are becoming policed and privatized in an unprecedented way.
-Data is at the heart of these issues, and cities need to allow for vibrant urban life where people have ownership over their own information. &nbsp;</span></p>
+Data is at the heart of these issues, and cities need to provide the protections necessary for a vibrant urban life where people have ownership over their own information. &nbsp;</span></p>
 <p>&nbsp;</p>

 > Technological advancements in our cities do not have to come at the expense of our privacy and freedom.